 Role will be focused on day-to-day operations while evaluating feasibility of strategic plan recommendations

-NASHVILLE, Tenn. – Mayor Megan Barry announced today that Mark Sturtevant, currently serving as infrastructure director for the Mayor’s Office, will begin overseeing day-to-day operations at Metro Public Works while conducting an overall internal evaluation of the department on behalf of the administration.
-Mark Macy, who has served as interim director since September of 2015, will return to his role as chief engineer of MPW.
+Mayor Megan Barry announced today that Mark Sturtevant, currently serving as infrastructure director for the Mayor’s Office, will begin overseeing day-to-day operations at Metro Public Works while conducting an overall internal evaluation of the department on behalf of the administration.
+Mark Macy, who has served as interim director since September of 2015, will return to his role as chief engineer of the department.

 “I’m grateful to Mark Macy for his leadership at MPW over the last year and his continued service to the citizens of Davidson County,” said Mayor Megan Barry.
 “His expertise, experience, and deep understanding of the Public Works department itself have brought many significant and enduring infrastructure projects to fruition.”

 In addition to management of Public Works, Sturtevant has been asked to undergo an assessment of the department, to include the possible need for organizational restructuring, consolidation of disciplines and functions, supported by staffing-levels consistent with industry best-practices — such as an exploration of whether Nashville should establish a city department of transportation, as has been recommended by both NashvilleNext and ULI Nashville’s recent Gear Up 2020 report.